 Hollywood & Vine | Disney Character Dining

-The only Disney character dining experience in all of Hollywood Studios, Hollywood & Vine offers an array of American cuisine which is currently served family-style, although food was previously served by buffet prior to COVID-19.
+The only Disney character dining experience in all of Hollywood Studios, Hollywood & Vine offers an array of American cuisine which is currently served family-style, although the food was previously served by buffet prior to COVID-19.
 For breakfast, guests can meet their favorite Disney Junior characters all while enjoying items like Hazelnut Spread-stuffed French Toast.
 For lunch and dinner, Minnie and her pals take over while elevated dishes like Beef Tenderloin, Pork Osso Bucco, and Seared Fresh Salmon with Grain Mustard Beurre Blanc are served.

 Tune-In Lounge | Lounge